e-lab/GameNet/README.md

 [![Watch the video](https://img.youtube.com/vi/gdGoK9cx1R4/hqdefault.jpg)](
 https://youtu.be/gdGoK9cx1R4)

-In the next two videos, the agent is attempting to solve the My Way Home Dense and My Way Home Sparse scenarios.
-In the My Way Home Sparse environment, the textures of the walls differ from room to room to better incentivize the agent to explore the environment.
-As demonstrated in the results plots, the agent fails to reach the external reward target in the My Way Home Sparse scenario with entirely uniform wall textures between the rooms.
-The second video is thus of the My Way Home Dense scenario with uniform wall textures throughout the entire environment.
-The agent is able to successfully navigate and find the external reward in this case.
+In the next two videos, the agent is attempting to solve the My Way Home Sparse and My Way Home Dense scenarios, respectively.
+In the My Way Home Sparse environment, the textures of the walls differ from room to room.
+The second video is a demonstration of the My Way Home Dense scenario with uniform wall textures throughout the entire environment.
+The agent is able to successfully navigate and find the external reward in both cases.

 Video Gameplay from My Way Home Sparse, Varied Textures: